Particle identification: Time of flight

-Time of flight detectors determine charged particle velocity by measuring the time required to travel from the interaction point to the time of flight detector, or between two detectors.
-The ability to distinguish particle types diminishes as the particle velocity approaches its maximum allowed value, speed of light, and thus is efficient only for particles with a small Lorentz factor.
+Time-of-flight detectors determine charged particle velocity by measuring the time required to travel from the interaction point to the time-of-flight detector, or between two detectors.
+The ability to distinguish particle types diminishes as the particle velocity approaches its maximum allowed value, the speed of light, and thus is efficient only for particles with a small Lorentz factor.